-Sim cards play a prominent role in mobile devices for cellular calls & packet data. eSIM is also a type of sim card which is embedded inside a mobile device as a chip.
+Nepal Telecom (NTC) was the first telco to launch eSIM in Nepal and now Ncell has also launched the service.
+SIM cards play a prominent role in mobile devices for cellular calls & packet data. eSIM is also a type of SIM card that is embedded inside a mobile device as a chip.
 So there doesn’t come a requirement to change sim cards physically.
-Users can remotely add or remove operators without physically swapping the sim cards.
-Let’s know more about its features and the tentative date of the eSIM launch in Nepal.
+Users can remotely add or remove operators without physically swapping the SIM cards.
+Let’s know more about its features and NTC eSIM in Nepal.

 History of eSIM